-Figure 2.1 Overview of LPO2:
+Figure 2.1 overview of SRA01:

-- (1) cable, (standard length 5 metres, optional longer cable)
+- (1) upfacing pyranometer body

-- (2) cable gland
+- (2) glass dome

 - (3) thermal sensor with black coating

-- (4) glass dome
+- (4) bubble level

-- (5) sensor body
+- (5) cable gland

-- (6) levelling feet
+- (6) cable

-- (7) mounting hole
+- (7) albedometer body

-- (8) bubble level
+- (8) glass dome

-LP02's scientific name is pyranometer.
+- (9) downfacing pyranometer body

+SRA01's scientific name is albedometer.
+The albedometer consists of two model SR01 pyranometers, mounted back to back.
 A pyranometer measures the solar radiation received by a plane surface from a 180 ° field of view angle.
 This quantity, expressed in W/m^2 , is called "hemispherical" solar radiation.

-The solar radiation spectrum extends roughly from 285 to 3000 x 10-9 m.
+In general, SRA01 is mounted horizontally.
+Measuring in the horizontal plane, downward solar radiation is called global solar radiation, upward solar radiation is called reflected solar radiation.
+The solar radiation spectrum extends roughly from 285 to 3000×10^{-9} m.
 By definition a pyranometer should cover that spectral range with a spectral selectivity that is as "flat" as possible.

-In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0° angle of incidence), zero response when the sun is at the horizon (90° angle of incidence, 90° zenith angle), and 50% of full response at 60° angle of incidence.
+In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0 $^{\circ}$ angle of incidence), zero response when the sun is at the horizon (90 $^{\circ}$ angle of incidence, 90 $^{\circ}$ zenith angle), and 50 % of full response at 60 $^{\circ}$ angle of incidence.